Welding safety

 Angle grinding

 Eye protection is important for grinding.
-Make sure you buy the expensive goggles with high impact lenses and without direct air breathing holes.
-The cheaper ones can let sparks in.
+Make sure you buy decent goggles with impact resistant lenses and without direct air breathing holes.
+The cheaper ones just let sparks in.
 Also always make sure the sparks are directed away from you as you grind.

-Keep fire in mind as well.
-I've never started a fire due when welding, but have done a couple of times by not paying attention to where grinding sparks were landing.
+Keep fire in mind again when using a grinder.
+I've never started a fire when welding, but have done a couple of times by not paying attention to where grinding sparks were landing.
 Clear up grinding dust too - aluminium dust mixed with steel dust burns so well it's actually used as a welding power source (thermite).

 Common sense (a disclaimer)